How Day of Dignity Helps

 By the Numbers

-More than 22% of American children live in poverty
+More than 1 in 4 children in the United States live in poverty

 3.5 million people experience homelessness in any given year